hydro-jules/school/README.md

 1. Please go to the webpage https://datalab.datalabs.ceh.ac.uk/, and click on the “Log In” button shown with the red arrow.
 ![image](https://user-images.githubusercontent.com/41617337/171423203-7822c5ff-629f-48e8-99ea-2fc41f43de34.png)

-2. Please log in to the ceh-datalab-app (shown with the red arrow) with your created username and password.
+2. Please log in to the ceh-datalab-webpage (shown with the red arrow) with your created username and password.
 ![image](https://user-images.githubusercontent.com/41617337/171423345-e9a5f243-8794-42ed-8ab2-779ce26203fd.png)

 3. Click on “Open” tab for the HydroJules Project shown with the red arrow.